anexia-it/terraform-provider-anxcloud/docs/resources/virtual_server.md

 - `dns` - (Optional) DNS configuration.
 Maximum items 4.
 Defaults to template settings.
 - `password` (Required) Plaintext password.
 Example: ('!anx123mySuperStrongPassword123anx!', 'go3ju0la1ro3', …).
 USE IT AT YOUR OWN RISK! (or SSH key instead).
 - `ssh_key` - (Required) Public key (instead of password, only for Linux systems).
 Recommended over providing a plaintext password.
 - `script` - (Optional) Script to be executed after provisioning.
-Should be base64 encoded.
 Consider the corresponding shebang at the beginning of your script.
 If you want to use PowerShell, the first line should be: #ps1_sysnative.
 - `boot_delay` - (Optional) Boot delay in seconds.
 Example: (0, 1, …).
 - `enter_bios_setup` - (Optional) Start the VM into BIOS setup on next boot.
 Defaults to false.
 - `force_restart_if_needed` - (Optional) Certain operations may only be performed in powered off stat.
 Such as: shrinking memory, shrinking/adding cpu, removing disk, scale a disk beyond 2 GB.
 Passing this value as true will always execute a power offand reboot request after completing all other operations.
 Without this flag set to true scaling operations requiring a reboot will fail.
 Defaults to false.